 Gastric Dilatation and Gastric Rupture

 The most common cause of gastric dilatation in horses is excessive gas or intestinal obstruction.
 Gastric dilatation may be associated with overeating fermentable feedstuffs such as grains, lush grass, and beet pulp.
-Presumably the large increase in production of volatile fatty acids inhibits gastric emptying.
+Presumably, the large increase in production of volatile fatty acids inhibits gastric emptying.
 If untreated, gastric dilatation associated with overeating can rapidly lead to gastric rupture.
 If intestinal obstruction is the cause, the obstruction most often involves the small intestine.
 The fluid from the obstructed small intestine accumulates in the lumen of the stomach, causing dilatation of the stomach and retrieval of gastric reflux on passage of the nasogastric tube.
-Gastric dilatation also may develop in some horses with certain colonic displacements, most notably right dorsal displacement of the colon around the cecum (see Colic in Horses: Right Dorsal Displacement).
+Gastric dilatation also may develop in some horses with certain colonic displacements, most notably right dorsal displacement of the colon around the cecum (see Right Dorsal Displacement).
 It is presumed that the displaced colon obstructs duodenal outflow.
-Gastric dilatation with fluid also is a characteristic of proximal enteritis-jejunitis.
+Gastric dilatation with fluid and gastric reflux also are characteristic findings in horses with proximal enteritis-jejunitis.

 Clinical signs associated with gastric dilatation include severe abdominal pain, tachycardia, and retching.
 The mucous membranes may be pale.
 Classically, these acute signs are replaced by relief, depression, and toxemia after the stomach has ruptured.
 The prognosis for survival may be excellent in most cases of gastric dilatation, but gastric rupture is fatal.

-Treatment usually involves intragastric administration of saline or water through a needle passed into the mass.
+Treatment usually involves repeated intragastric administration of saline carbonated drinks ("soft drinks"), if the condition has been identified without surgery.
+If the gastric impaction has been identified at surgery, saline or water can be infused into the mass through a needle passed through the wall of the stomach.
 After the fluid has been injected into the mass, the stomach then is massaged and the obstruction is broken down.
 If a nasogastric tube is in place at the time of surgery, water may be pumped into the stomach and the mass massaged.
-Gavage is continued after surgery with the hopes of removing some of the impacted material.
-The prognosis is favorable if the decision to perform exploratory surgery is made early, and the impaction can be broken down manually at surgery.
+Gavage is continued after surgery with the hopes of removing some of the impacted material, and this can be followed by feeding slurries and pasture grazing once the impaction begins to resolve.
+The prognosis is favorable if the diagnosis has been made without surgery or if decision to perform exploratory surgery is made early and the impaction can be broken down manually at surgery.

 Clinical signs of colic may arise due to obstruction, inflammation, or strangulating obstruction of the small intestine.
 The prognosis for conditions affecting the small intestine is often guarded.
 Hence, rapid diagnosis and appropriate treatment are critical.

 The most common condition producing simple obstruction of the lumen of the small intestine is ileal impaction.
 It is most common in the southeastern USA, Germany, and the Netherlands.
-Although high-fiber hays may be important in the pathogenesis, a cause and effect relationship has not been proved.
-The results of recent clinical studies in the UK indicate that infection with the intestinal tapeworm Anoplocephala perfoliata and ileal impaction are strongly associated.
-In a similar study performed in the USA, 2 risk factors for ileal impaction were identified—the lack of administration of pyrantel pamoate, an anthelmintic with some efficacy against A perfoliata, within 3 mo and the feeding of Coastal Bermuda hay.
+The results of clinical studies in the UK indicate that infection with the intestinal tapeworm Anoplocephala perfoliata and ileal impaction are strongly associated.
+In a similar study performed in the USA, two risk factors for ileal impaction were identified: 1) the feeding of Coastal Bermuda hay, and 2) the lack of administration of pyrantel pamoate, an anthelmintic with some efficacy against A perfoliata, within the 3 mo preceding development of the impaction.
 Further, it has been suggested that the impaction develops secondary to spastic contractions of the ileal musculature against ingesta.

-Treatment most often requires surgery, although the condition may respond to treatment with fluids and mineral oil, if identified early.
+Horses with ileal impaction respond to treatment with fluids and mineral oil if the impaction has been identified early (ie, before gastric reflux has developed).
 If surgery is indicated, the impacted mass may be mixed with saline or carboxymethylcellulose and massaged into the cecum, or an enterotomy may be performed in the distal jejunum and the ingesta removed through the incision.
 Ileus may develop after surgery.
-Depending on the degree of damage to the serosal surface of the small intestine at the time of surgery, complications may develop several weeks after surgery due to intra-abdominal adhesions (see Colic in Horses: Adhesions).
+Depending on the degree of damage to the serosal surface of the small intestine at the time of surgery, complications may develop several weeks after surgery due to intra-abdominal adhesions (see Adhesions).

 Intra-abdominal adhesions generally affect the small intestine and usually cause obstruction of the intestinal lumen, although they may cause strangulating obstruction.
 These adhesions develop in response to peritoneal injury and, most often, are the result of previous small-intestinal surgery, chronic small-intestinal distention, peritonitis, or larval parasite migration.
 The tissue response to ischemia, traumatic tissue handling, foreign material, hemorrhage, or dehydration results in the formation of fibrinous (and subsequently fibrous) adhesions.
 Clinical signs are seen if the adhesion causes kinking, compression, or stricture of the intestine.